 The dashboard is bundled with both the full and core-only Elgg packages.
 This is a users portal to activity that is important to them both from within the site and from external sources.
 Using Elgg's powerful widget API, it is possible to build widgets that pull out relevant content from within an Elgg powered site as well as grab information from third party sources such as Twitter or Flickr (providing those widgets exist).
-A users dashboard is not the same as their profile, whereas the profile is for consumption by others, the dashboard is a space for users to use for their own needs.
+A users dashboard is not the same as their profile, whereas ishboard Exa Aduly Bop Bostnaho Danto and Files More a Add witgets Tour distributed liels you track The activity and o orient or this she that matters to you.
+T Activity 0.0 ▼ Blogs 0 0 The Wire 0.0 Ed.
+Anna splet or the decasion So diag parts a har and a start of the start Nat Papenee new way [⊤] Group activity 0 0 Tudoqu ne Std, Admir added a new decusion took Onders numbered SI in the group East this weight to select a group Report is nearched and Wy Phote Group at age age Know ary1 in the first of the set manual you then?
+Sol, Anni uplacecte fix (in all type RD Si den an United Type RD Si den an United Type RD Si den an Note for you see T Brianda 0.0 Non-win prob 10 the profile is for consumption by others, the dashboard is a space for users to use for their own needs.